RTEMS/rtems-docs/c-user/config/general.rst

 CONSTANT:
     ``CONFIGURE_MAXIMUM_FILE_DESCRIPTORS``

-DATA TYPE:
+OPTION TYPE:
-    Unsigned integer (``uint32_t``).

-RANGE:
-    Zero or positive.
+    This configuration option is an integer define.

 DEFAULT VALUE:
-    If ``CONFIGURE_APPLICATION_NEEDS_CONSOLE_DRIVER`` is defined, then the
-    default value is 3, otherwise the default value is 0.
-Three file descriptors allows RTEMS to support standard input, output, and error I/O streams on ``/dev/console``.
+    The default value is 3.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall satisfy all of the following
+    constraints:

+    * It shall be greater than or equal to 0.

+    * It shall be less than or equal to ``SIZE_MAX``.

+    * It shall be less than or equal to a
+      BSP-specific and application-specific value which depends on the size of the memory available to the application.

 DESCRIPTION:
-    This configuration parameter is set to the maximum number of file like objects that can be concurrently open.
+    The value of this configuration option defines the maximum number of file like objects that can be concurrently open.

 NOTES:
-    None.
+    The default value of three file descriptors allows RTEMS to support standard input, output, and error I/O streams on ``/dev/console``.

 .. index:: CONFIGURE_MAXIMUM_PRIORITY
 .. index:: maximum priority